shopware/shopware/changelog/_unreleased/2022-09-22-remove-final-flag-from-entity-search-result-class.md

 author_github: JolanDeNef
 ___
 # Core
-* Remove final flag from entity search result class
+* Remove final flag from entity search result class in order to allow extendability of the EntitySearchResult